USask-BINFO/SyntenyLink/README.md

     $ python3 SyntenyLink_acc.py abc_groundtruth.xlsx

-\- Output The execution of SyntenyLink\_sb prints the subgenome placemnet accuracy of each subgenome
+\- Output The execution of SyntenyLink\_sb prints the subgenome placemnet accuracy of each subgenome:

-> Exact match percentage for subgenome1: 84.15% Exact match number for
+    Exact match percentage for subgenome1: 84.15%
+    Exact match number for subgenome1: 11490
-> subgenome1: 11490 Missing genes for subgenome1: 2164 Exact match
+    Missing genes for subgenome1: 2164
-> percentage for subgenome2: 61.61% Exact match number for subgenome2:
+    Exact match percentage for subgenome2: 61.61%
+    Exact match number for subgenome2: 6062
-> 6062 Missing genes for subgenome2: 3778 Exact match percentage for
+    Missing genes for subgenome2: 3778
+    Exact match percentage for subgenome3: 65.30%
-> subgenome3: 65.30% Exact match number for subgenome3: 5635 Missing
+    Exact match number for subgenome3: 5635
-> genes for subgenome3: 2995
+    Missing genes for subgenome3: 2995

 Example
 =======